rh-mobb/documentation/content/aro/private-cluster.md

 ### Egress

-You have the choice of running a NAT GW or Firewall service for your Internet Egress.
+Public and Private clusters will have [--outbound-type](https://learn.microsoft.com/en-us/cli/azure/aro?view=azure-cli-latest#az-aro-create) defined to LoadBalancer by default.
+It means all clusters by default have open egress to the internet through the public load balancer.

+If you want to change the default behavior to restrict the Internet Egress, you have to set --outbound-type during the creation of the cluster to UserDefinedRouting and use Azure Firewall or Azure NAT Gateway.

-Run through the step of one of the two following options
+If you want to proceed with the UserDefinedRouting option for the Internet Egress, run through the step of one of the two following options

 #### Nat GW

-This replaces the routes for the cluster to go through the Azure NAT GW service for egress vs the LoadBalancer which we can later remove.
+This replaces the routes for the cluster to go through the Azure NAT GW service for egress vs the LoadBalancer.
 It does come with extra Azure costs of course.

+{{% alert state="info" %}}You can skip this step if you don't need to restrict egress.{{% /alert %}}

 1. Create a Public IP